TheSHEEEP/godotccd/README.md

 The compiled gdnative module should now be under demo/godotccd/bin.

 ### How to integrate godotccd into your project
-Copy the `demo/addons/godotccd` folder to your own project, make sure to place it in an identical path, e.g. `<yourProject>/addons/godotccd`.
+After building, copy the `demo/addons/godotccd` folder to your own project, make sure to place it in an identical path, e.g. `<yourProject>/addons/godotccd`.
 Otherwise, the paths inside the various files won't work.
 Of course, you are free to place it anywhere, but then you'll have to adjust the paths yourself.

 Please also read [this guide](https://docs.godotengine.org/en/3.1/tutorials/plugins/gdnative/gdnative-cpp-example.html#using-the-gdnative-module) on how to use C++ GDNative modules.